Eva Heyman: Biography

 Heyman started writing her diary on her thirteenth birthday 13 February 1944 (the same year Germany occupied Hungary).
-The town she was born has been called Nagyvárad by Hungarians and Oradea by Romanians.
-When she was born it was part of Romania; in her diary, Heyman calls it "Varad", short for Nagyvárad, a colloquial name widely used.
-The city was part of Hungary that time.
+The town in which she was born has been called Nagyvárad by Hungarians and Oradea by Romanians.
+In 1931, the year she was born, it was part of Romania; in her diary, Heyman calls it "Varad", short for Nagyvárad, a colloquial name widely used.
+The city was part of Hungary at that time.

 She was raised in an assimilated Hungarian-Jewish family.
 Her father, Béla Heyman, was an architect from a prominent family.
 The family owned a hotel which Heyman wrote was "full of Persian rugs".
 Her parents divorced when she was a young child.
 Her mother married socialist writer Béla Zsolt.
 Her grandfather was a pharmacist, who had supported the Kingdom of Hungary against Romania.
 Heyman recalls watching the arrival of Miklós Horthy from the window of her grandfather's pharmacy.

 Her mother Ágnes "Ági" Zsolt was also a pharmacist.
 Her daughter described her as "more beautiful than Greta Garbo". Ági and Zsolt were living in Paris when the Germans invaded Poland.
 Terrified for her daughter, she convinced her husband to return to Budapest.
 She was held at the Bergen-Belsen concentration camp, but made it to safety in Switzerland after she was rescued from the camp.
 Her mother committed suicide after her daughter's diary was published.
 The location of the original manuscript is not known.

 Being raised in a political family, Heyman and her grandparents would have been expecting rough treatment as the Nazis approached Nagyvárad in 1944.
 Heyman was morbidly preoccupied with her own death at the hands of the Nazis, which she grew to believe was inevitable after her best friend was killed by Nazis.
 Her diary begins as air raids sirens herald the approach of the Nazis in Nagyvárad.
 Together with her grandparents, Heyman was murdered in Auschwitz in October 1944.